microsoft/vscode-dev-containers/containers/dapr-dotnet/README.md

 ## Dapr Notes

 When the dev container is created, the definition automatically initializes Dapr on a separate Docker network (to isolate it from Dapr instances running locally or in another Dapr dev container).
 This is done via the `postCreateCommand` in the `.devcontainer/devcontainer.json` and the `DAPR_NETWORK` environment variable in the `.devcontainer/docker-compose.yml`.
-The `DAPR_REDIS_HOST` and `DAPR_PLACEMENT_HOST` environment variables ensure that Dapr `run` commands implicitly connect to the Dapr instance in that Docker network.

 ## Using this definition with an existing folder